 * To whom correspondence should be addressed.
 Tel 1(541)737-6224.
 Email: david.hendrix@oregonstate.edu

-This PDF file includes:

-Materials and Methods

-Supplementary Table S1-S8

-Supplementary Figures S1-S13

-Materials and Methods

 Cutadapt

 Adaptors were trimmed using cutadapt with the options: cutadapt -e 0.2 -m 17 -q 10 -a <adaptor>.
 The -e option allows a 20% error in the adaptor sequence to be cut, the -m option removes all sequences less than 17 nucleotides in length, and the -q option removes any nucleotides from the 3′ end with quality scores less than 10 prior to cutting.
 The -a option is used to specify an adaptor.
 The sequencing data are filtered further using a custom script called fastqAvgQualityFilter.pl to filter out reads with an average quality score less than 30.